Oxygen Absorbers For 5-Gallon Food Storage

-Arguably one of the best methods of air-tight storage is to use Mylar bags, which can be sealed and stored within a 5-gallon bucket (for protection against puncture).
-The Mylar will provide an air-tight seal (if sealed properly) and the bucket will provide protection for puncture or rodents.
+The Mylar foil will provide an air-tight seal (if sealed properly) and the bucket will provide protection for puncture or rodents.

 Oxygen absorbers themselves are shipped in a sealed bag.
 So, remember, once you open that sealed bag, the absorbers will start absorbing the oxygen of the air around it.
 So don’t leave them sitting around for long (try to keep it under 30 minutes) while they are ‘absorbing’ the oxygen in the room.

 Have your food ready and already packed in the Mylar bags, ready to seal, before you open up the pack of oxygen absorbers.

 Then, use what you need and save the rest in an air-tight container.
-You could use a vacuum sealer bag for the remaining O2 absorbers (the best way), or you might keep them in a canning jar with an air-tight lid (fill the remaining air space inside with rice which may help reduce the volume of O2 inside).
+You could use a vacuum sealer bag for the remaining O2 absorbers (probably the best way), or you might keep them in a canning jar with an air-tight lid (fill the remaining air space inside with rice which may help reduce the volume of O2 inside).